"I (am) the priest, (I am) invulnerable to sorcery."

 TUNE RUNE STONE

 The Tune rune stone has runic inscription on two sides, the so-called A-side and B-side.
-The inscription is written in the stone's vertical direction, and the lines are read in turns from the left to the right and from the right to the left - or "boustrophedon", as this is called.
+The inscription is written in the stone's vertical direction, and the lines are read in turns from the left to the right and from the right to the left - or "boustrophedon", as this is

-(A1 and A2) .
+On the A-side the inscription has two lines (A1 and A2) .
 When you are standing in front of the rune stone, you have to start to read the line to the right (A1) from the top and downwards and continue to read the line to the left (A2) from the bottom and upwards.

 111ekwiwaRafter`woduri